Sality: Installation

 The DLL file contains the bulk of the virus code.
 The file with the extension ".dl_" is the compressed copy.
-Recent variants of Sality, such as Virus:Win32-Sality.AM, do not drop the DLL, but instead load it entirely in memory without writing it to disk.
-This variant, along with others, also drops a driver with a random file name in the folder %SYSTEM%\drivers.
+Recent variants of Sality, such as Virus:Win32-Sality.AM, do not drop the DLL; instead, load it entirely in memory without writing it to disk.
+This variant, along with others, also drop a driver with a random file name in the folder %SYSTEM%\drivers.
 Other malware may also drop Sality in the computer.
 For example, a Sality variant detected as Virus:Win32-Sality.AU is dropped by Worm:Win32-Sality.AU.
-Some variants of Sality, may also include a rootkit by creating a device with the name Device\amsint32 or \DosDevices\amsint32.
+Some Sality variants may also include a rootkit by creating a device named Device\amsint32 or \DosDevices\amsint32.

 Method of propagation

 File infection

 Sality usually targets all files in drive C: that have .SCR or .EXE file extensions, beginning with the root folder.
 Infected files increase in size by a varying amount.

 The virus also targets applications that run at each Windows start and frequently used applications, referenced by the following registry keys: